rayannemd/DataBaseTest/README.md

 <h1> DataBase Test </h1>

 This is a repository for my database test.
 If you want to interact with it, open the PostgreSQL on your computer and run the following codes.
+Ps: some questions will be in portuguese, because it is equal the document of the test.

 <h2> Creating the database </h2>